hashrocket/hr-til/README.md

 posts.
 Omit this command to opt-out of this step, or create your own sample data in `db/seeds/development.rb`.

 Authentication is managed by Omniauth and Google.
+See the [omniauth-google-oauth2  README](https://github.com/zquestz/omniauth-google-oauth2/blob/master/README.md) and [Google Oauth 2 docs](https://developers.google.com/identity/protocols/OAuth2WebServer) for setup instructions.
 To allow users from a domain, multiple domains, or a specific email to log in, set those configurations in your environmental variables: